 Audition/Admission Requirements.
 All students who enroll in an undergraduate music degree program are required to pass an entrance audition in their primary performing medium (instrument or voice) before being admitted to the School of Music.
-Audition forms and specific audition requirements for each instrument or voice may be obtained upon request by writing to the School of Music.
+Audition forms and specific audition requirements for each instrument or voice may be obtained upon request by contacting the School of Music.
 Official dates for these auditions are set for each academic year.
-Students may request to audition on other dates if necessary or may send a tape recording if distance prohibits coming to the campus.